 Stucco siding at times can feel like it has a target on it.
 Woodpeckers can make softball sized holes in less than an hour, and because of its porous nature it will soak up nearly any color of stain, tree sap, or chemical and color the siding.
 It is also easily damaged by sports balls and direct strikes by bats or clubs or children.

-Siding Materials: Because vinyl siding has so many different styles and models, you can spend less on vinyl siding than on any other material with engineered wood becoming more affordable.
+- Siding Materials: Because vinyl siding has so many different styles and models, you can spend less on vinyl siding than on any other material with engineered wood becoming more affordable.
 Metal siding is the next cheapest, then wood siding, and finally stucco.
-While the prices vary depending on the model, availability, market and season, vinyl can come in as cheap as $4/sq. ft.
-Whereas cedar siding can be as much as $8.
+While the prices vary depending on the model, availability, market and season, vinyl can come in as cheap as $4/sq. ft. whereas cedar siding can be as much as $8/sq. ft.

 It is important to remember that good insulation will allow any siding product to perform well.
 If your insulation is not all that good, then you are depending on the siding, whatever type you have, to carry some of the burden.

-Vinyl siding needs to be maintained less often than the others, although it does have a reputation for cracking.
-However, this reputation only comes about because it is touted to be so durable that whenever someone sees any little problem it gets blown out of proportion.
+- Vinyl siding needs to be maintained less often than the others.
 Typically, after you have vinyl siding installed, you can forget about it.

-Because stucco siding is brittle, there will be many holes to patch.
+- Because stucco siding is brittle, there will be many holes to patch.
 Like metal, if there isn’t much traffic from children or pets or wildlife, it will last a long time unless a deluge of hail dimples it like a golf ball.
 Holes need to be fixed immediately because if water is allowed to get behind the stucco it will ruin the walls.
-For this reason, stucco needs to be monitored more often than any of the other materials.

-Wood (and it’s engineered counterpart) siding needs very little, if any, daily maintenance.
+- Wood (and it’s engineered counterpart) siding needs very little, if any, daily maintenance.
 It won’t break, never dents, and scratches just blend right in.
 However, in order to keep the wood in good condition it needs to be treated every 4-6 years depending on how harsh the elements are in your area.
-Treatment can run from $800-2500 depending on the process and the size of the home.
-Consider this cost when you are considering what material to use.
+Treatment can run from $800-$2,500 depending on the process and the size of the home.

 need to find a pro for your Siding Installation?Find Pros